-“To create a healthy and happier world by Social transformation through committed social action without affecting the public integrity.”
+“To create a healthier and happier world by social transformation through committed social action without affecting public integrity.”

 Project Planning, Implementation, M&E and Risks

 SHAPE identifies stakeholders for effective and sustained work.
 The volunteers identify and include beneficiaries to our projects, based on our policy framework, which ensures that our services reach the deserving.
 Projects are operationalized after consulting the stakeholders.

 This includes intervention plans, setting baseline and target values, collection of existing data sources and methods for collecting new data for evaluation, work delegation to agents, data collection intervals, and listing assumptions and risks, associated with the indicators.

 Effective Communication will ensure that the implementing bodies and stakeholders understand the reason behind project decisions and actions.
 This provides transparency and accountability.